Additional server settings๐

 Warning

-The synchronization can be enabled only for one of the face recognition modules.
+The synchronization can only be turned on for one Eocortex module.

-In a multiserver system, the synchronization can be enabled only on one Eocortex server.
+In a multi-server system, synchronization can only be turned on on one Eocortex server.

 Note

-The synchronization period can be set in the range of 1 minute to 40 days.
+Synchronization period can be configured from 1 minute to 40 days.